1968 Winter Olympics: Media coverage

 The media representatives lived in an apartment complex built between April 1966 and October 1967, a few hundred meters away from the Olympic village in Malherbe, a central part of Grenoble.
 The complex consisted of seven eight to ten floored towers totaling 637 flats, an underground car park and a school.
 The school housed an IBM computer center, a copy center, the studios of French radio and TV broadcaster ORTF and broadcasters from other countries, photo laboratories, and other technical amenities.
 The offices of the newspaper and photo journalists, the technicians, and the general administration were situated on the bottom floors of the towers, the other floors serving as accommodation.
 The press restaurant was later used as a car park.
 There were also smaller press centers in the Stade de glace in Grenoble, and at the five other venues in Autrans, Chamrousse, L'Alpe d'Huez, Saint-Nizier-du-Moucherotte, and Villard-de-Lans.

 The organising committee COJO assigned 1,545 accreditations to the following people: 1,095 went to press, radio and television journalists, 301 to photographers, and 149 to other unnamed groups.
 On 19 September 1966, COJO signed an exclusive contract with ORTF for the provision of broadcasting on the television to EBU's catchment area and to Canada.
 On 14 February 1967, the American Broadcasting Company (ABC) received the exclusive broadcasting rights for the United States and Latin America.
 On 15 October 1967, NHK received the rights to broadcast in Japan.

 For the first time in the history of the Olympic Games, the Games were transmitted in colour.
 ORTF installed 25 colour and 37 black and white cameras (ABC had an independent broadcasting system).
-The total broadcasting time lasted 150 hours and 15mins, 91 hours and 25 mins were in colour.
+The total broadcasting time lasted 150 hours and 15 mins, 91 hours and 25 mins were in colour.
 The total number of viewers was recorded at 600 million.

 Concerning the question of scoring the men's freestyle figure skating and the unfortunate circumstances of the men's slalom, the Bild am Sonntag published the title "Am Ende kam der große Krach" ("At the end there was a great bust-up").
-The "Münchner Merkur" said they would have tolerated Schranz's disqualification, but the incidents in the figure skating had led to a bitter aftertaste.
+The Münchner Merkur said they would have tolerated Schranz's disqualification, but the incidents in the figure skating had led to a bitter aftertaste.